Taniec z gwiazdami season 21

 The 21st season of Taniec z gwiazdami, the Polish edition of Dancing With the Stars, started on 2 March 2018.
 This is the eighth season aired on Polsat.
 Paulina Sykut-Jeżyna and Krzysztof Ibisz returned as hosts and Iwona Pavlović, Michał Malitowski and Andrzej Grabowski returned as judges.
 Ola Jordan replaced Beata Tyszkiewicz as the fourth judge.

+On 11 May, Beata Tadla and her partner Jan Kliment were crowned the champions.